shrey27tri01/Cache-python/README.md

 <img src="rates.png">

-**Note**: The LRU (Least Recently Used) policy has been used, for replacement in the 4-way Set Associative Cache.
+**Note**: The LRU (Least Recently Used) policy has been used for replacement in the 4-way Set Associative Cache.

 ### Observations: